Chelsea starlet Broja joins Southampton on season-long loan

 Broja will continue his development on loan at Southampton, who have snapped up another promising youngster from Chelsea after signing Tino Livramento on a permanent deal earlier this summer.

-The Albanian told the Saints' official website of his excitement after being officially unveiled at St Mary's: “I feel very happy.
+The Albanian told the Saints' official website of his excitement after signing: “I feel very happy.
 I was really excited to join Southampton.
 It’s obviously a very good Premier League club.

 “They’ve got a good history and they play in the best league in the world, so it’s amazing for a young player to experience it, be in and around a Premier League team, and learn and develop from the older players, the staff and everyone here.
 It’s a very good opportunity.”